Magnetism in Gemstones

 Transition metal dopants are used in very low concentrations to color these lab gems, and the dopants usually cannot be detected with a magnet, although their presence can be detected with a spectrometer.
 Most Glass gems and nearly all synthetic blue Spinels are magnetically inert, as well as all synthetic Sapphires and all synthetic Quartz that we have tested.

 Synthetic Quartz: Synthetic Quartz is manufactured in every color and is used to imitate many different types of gems other than Quartz.
 The 3 synthetic Quartz examples shown below are all inert (diamagnetic).
 The yellowish-green gem on the left can easily be separated from it's color analog Peridot (drag response).
 The center pale blue gem can be separated from Aquamarine (weakly to moderately magnetic).
 And the dark green gem on the right can be separated from green Verdelite Tourmaline (drag response).
 None of these colors are found in natural Quartz.
-Unfortunately, a magnetic wand cannot separate synthetic Quartz that mimics natural colors such as Amethyst purple or Citrine yellow from natural Amethyst or Citrine.
+Unfortunately, a magnetic wand cannot separate synthetic Quartz that mimics natural Quartz colors such as purple Amethyst or yellow Citrine from natural Amethyst or Citrine, as all are inert.

 Inert, Colored by Vanadium